n4s-linux/n4s/README.md

 # N4S - a free and free accounting and ERP solution for small businesses and individuals
-However, N4S is more than just an accounting system; it is a powerful ally on your journey to business success.
+N4S is more than just an accounting system; it is a powerful ally on your journey to business success.
 Whether you're an accounting professional, an entrepreneur or a business owner, N4S has the tools you need to gain superior control over your finances and business processes.

-**Ownership:**
-Another advantage of the early software was ownership 📜.
-Once you paid for a program 💰, it was yours.
-There were no subscription models, no ongoing costs and no need for a constant internet connection 🌐.
-You could use the software whenever you wanted without worrying about extensive restrictions or licensing restrictions.
-However, it should be mentioned that these days most commercial programs were under a strict license that denied the user each of the previously mentioned basic software rights.
-This can be seen as a necessity to promote the development of software, as it was difficult to find models for revenue beyond copyright and its enforcement - and that secrecy of the source code was a necessity as a defense against pirates.

 **Source Code Access and Customization:**
 Although modern accounting systems have their own advantages, there is still something unique about n4s 🤖.
 A notable advantage of n4s is the access to the source code 🧩.
 This allows companies to adapt n4s precisely to their needs 🧰.
 With access to the source code, companies can make changes, add features and optimize the system according to their unique requirements 🛠️n.
 This degree of customization gives unprecedented control over the company's accounting system and ensures that it meets their specific needs.
 Even if you are not a programmer and do not want to invest in using one, you can easily make simple changes by searching the source code, e.g. changing the text of buttons, colors and the like.